AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 ```

 ##DisplayName and ToString()
 In each script we override the ToString() method and the DisplayName property to provide a readable string in AgenaTrader.
 So we do see a readable string instead of the class name in AgenaTrader.
-In parentheses we add and C for Condition, I for Indicator, A for Alert and S for Strategy to ensure that we can distinguish between the scripts (e.g. if we are editing on indicator and condition in charts).
+In parentheses we add and C for Condition, I for Indicator, A for Alert and S for Strategy to ensure that we can distinguish between the scripts (e.g. if we are editing on indicators or conditions in charts).

 ```cs
         /// <summary>